Vyral/jeff-wheatley/_drafts/whats-the-latest-from-our-real-estate-market.md

 {% include youtube.html %}

+<center><em>Sellers are absolutely in control in our D.C. real estate market.</em></center>

-I’ve been getting a lot of questions about what’s going on here in the D.C. real estate market, so today I’m offering a deeper look into last week’s trends.
+<br>I’ve been getting a lot of questions about what’s going on here in the D.C. real estate market, so today I’m offering a deeper look into last week’s trends.

 We saw 619 properties penned in the D.C. metro area, which represents 103% of where we were last year at this time (600); **things are looking very strong given the circumstances**.
 How does it compare with the market we were experiencing two months ago when we entered this COVID-19 crisis in earnest?
 In the first week of April 2020, pendings were down 48% year over year.